Skip to main content

 • Athey-Bridges-Henderson Family Histories – Emanuel Athey captained a canal boat for the Round Top cement mill during the 1870s and 18880s.
 Robert Bridges and Charles Henderson owned the cement mill during that time.
 The document includes the history of all three families.

 • Aud Family History – Asa Aud was the lock-keeper at Lock 25 and Edward’s Ferry Outlet Lock, from July 1, 1839 through, June 1, 1848.
-This document includes his family history, a John P. Smart family history, and some history of Edwards Ferry and environs from 1839 to 1850.
+Robert H. Aud, son of Asa, owned canal boat Philip F. Thomas.
+This document includes the Aud family history, a John P. Smart family history, and some history of Edwards Ferry and environs from 1839 to 1850.

 • Benson Family History – Theree family members tended to Locks 24, 26, and 32 at various points in the second half of the 19th Century.